smarini/tardis-phylogenetics/README.md

 * A metadata file in csv format.
 This file should include two columns, `Accession.ID`, with the fasta headers, and `Collection.date`, with the sampling date in the dd/mm/YYYY format (example: `data/example/metadata.csv`)

 ### Shiny GUI
-For experimenting with TARDiS, you can run the Shiny app in `shiny_local/app.R` from your console, or from command line (`Rscript -e 'shiny::runApp("[path/to/tardis]/shiny_local/app.R", launch.browser = TRUE)'`).
+For experimenting with TARDiS, you can run the Shiny app as explained [above](#Quick-start).
-Your results will be in `shiny_local/output`.
 You can retrieve example data in `data/example`.

 ![Shiny GUI](/shiny_local/gui.png)

 Important: **this GUI is intended for experimenting with small sets**, and small GA populations.
 All the GUI outputs are stored as `shiny_local/output/jc.distance.precalc.rds`.
 If you don't have a distance file, the `Jukes-Cantor distance` calculates the genomic distance.
 This distance files is to used as part of the TARDiS input.
 For large data sets, please use the command line instead.

 ### Local command line ([Nextflow](https://www.nextflow.io/))
-On a single machine, you can run TARDiS as explained above.
+On a single machine, you can run TARDiS as

+1. Run `[path/to/tardis]/tardis example`
+2. Profit!
+You results are in `[current/directory]/output/example`

 Depending on your resources, if you are considering a large solution population, you can use more than one batch, i.e, each GA generation will be processed in batches.
 Parameters can be specified by command line (see `tardis --help`), or by a configuration file, named after your data set (example `example.config`).

 ### hpc Command line ([Nextflow](https://www.nextflow.io/))
 Particularly large data sets can be run on hpc.
 To do so, you need generate an a nextflow configuration file for the specific workload manager in use.
 We provide an example file for SLURM in `hpc.nextflow.config`.